- Objects blocking the IR signal window on the front of the dock

 Step-by-Step Solution

-Clear approach lane to the dock
+Clear the dock approach area

-Start jobs from the dock
+Start cleaning from the dock for reliable return navigation

 Quick Solutions